SebaGGu619/Team-Xeo-FTC-Code-Showcase/README.md

 Disclaimer: Code may not be up-to-date or working without modification as this is an archive of the code that survived developement.

-I will be updating this repo as soon as we get our hands on older and more complete code to showcase.
+I will be updating this repo as soon as we get our hands on older (older than the Rover Ruckus Season) and more complete code (from that period) to showcase.
 Development is not always easy to document and sometimes code is lost along the way.
 Also, not all of our competition code makes it here, its usually the same thing but for the other alliance or tests that were unsuccessful.

+Feel free to contact us using our contact information for any help related to FTC or other cool projects!

 Legend:
 1. Misc and useful code